tgschindler1/final_project/README.md

    **show(self)**

-  -Returns a copy of the private die data frame.
+  -Returns data frame of die with its faces and weights.

 ## class Game(dice)